Organization Memberships

 What happens at acceptance time

-- Corbis accepts the team membership
+- Corbis records the team membership

-- Corbis snapshots the user’s personal usage state
+- Corbis snapshots your personal usage state

 - Corbis schedules the personal subscription to cancel at period end